-Although Endeavour Silver and VanGold have significantly increased the drilling and sampling data at the properties since the 2016 database used for the Mineral Resource estimate, this drilling is primarily exploration drilling on parallel vein structures and it needs additional infill drilling to achieve a drill spacing adequate for an Inferred Mineral Resource estimate.
-The QP is of the opinion that targeted drilling should be completed to increase the Mineral Resource tonnage, classification, and mine life prior to Pre-feasibility and Feasibility studies.
+Although Endeavour Silver and Guanajuato Silver have significantly increased the drilling and sampling data at the properties since the 2016 database used for the Mineral Resource estimate, this drilling is primarily exploration drilling on parallel vein structures and it needs additional infill drilling to achieve a drill spacing adequate for an Inferred Mineral Resource estimate.
+The QP is of the opinion that targeted drilling should be completed to increase the Mineral Resource tonnage, classification, and mine life prior to a Pre-feasibility Study.